Peter Weir: 1980s

 It was followed by the darker, less commercial The Mosquito Coast (1986), Paul Schrader's adaptation of Paul Theroux's novel.
-Ford played a man obsessively pursuing his dream to start a new life in the Central American jungle with his family.
-These dramatic parts provided Harrison Ford with important opportunities to break the typecasting of his career-making roles in the Star Wars and Indiana Jones series.
-Both films showed off his ability to play more subtle and substantial characters and he was nominated for a Best Actor Oscar for his work in Witness, the only Academy Awards recognition in his career.
-The Mosquito Coast is also notable for a performance by the young River Phoenix.

 Weir's next film, Dead Poets Society, was a major international success, with Weir again receiving credit for expanding the acting range of its Hollywood star.
 Robin Williams was mainly known for his anarchic stand-up comedy and his popular TV role as the wisecracking alien in Mork & Mindy; in this film he played an inspirational teacher in a dramatic story about conformity and rebellion at an exclusive New England prep school in the 1950s.
-The film was nominated for four Oscars, including Best Picture and Best Director for Weir, it later won for Best Original Screenplay and launched the acting careers of young actors Ethan Hawke and Robert Sean Leonard.
-It became a major box-office hit and is one of Weir's best-known films to mainstream audiences.
+The film was nominated for four Oscars, including Best Picture and Best Director for Weir.
+It won Best Original Screenplay and launched the acting careers of young actors Ethan Hawke and Robert Sean Leonard.
+It became a major box-office hit.

 1990s

 Weir's first romantic comedy Green Card (1990) was another casting risk.
 Weir chose French screen icon Gérard Depardieu in the lead—Depardieu's first English-language role—and paired him with American actress Andie MacDowell.
 Green Card was a box-office hit but was regarded as less of a critical success, although it helped Depardieu's path to international fame.
 Weir received an Oscar nomination for his original screenplay.

 Fearless (1993) returned to darker themes and starred Jeff Bridges as a man who believes he has become invincible after surviving a catastrophic air crash.
 Though well reviewed, particularly the performances of Bridges and Rosie Perez—who received an Oscar nomination for Best Supporting Actress—the film was less commercially successful than Weir's two preceding films.
 It was entered into the 44th Berlin International Film Festival.

-After five years, Weir returned to direct his biggest success to date, The Truman Show (1998), a fantasy-satire of the media's control of life.
+After five years, Weir returned to direct his biggest success to date, The Truman Show (1998), a fantasy-satire of the media's control of life starring Jim Carrey.
 The Truman Show was both a box office and a critical success, receiving positive reviews and numerous awards, including three Academy Award nominations: Andrew Niccol for Best Original Screenplay, Ed Harris for Best Actor in a Supporting Role, and Weir himself for Best Director.
 In addition to the Academy Award nominations, the film won the 1999 Hugo Award for Best Dramatic Presentation.